-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; (c) the number of employees and the likely number of visitors to the site; (d) the level of local accessibility; (e) the nature and frequency of any public transport serving the area; (f) whether or not the use involves the retention of an existing building and the previous requirements for car parking for the building (g) whether or not the use involves a heritage building or place of local significance; (h) whether or not the proposed use involves the retention of significant vegetation.
-The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Table 9.4.1.3.b for that particular use or uses.
+Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development PO1 Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; AO1.1 The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Table 9.4.1.3.b for that particular use or uses. for that particular use or uses.
 Note - Where the number of spaces calculated from the table is not a whole number, the number of spaces provided is the next highest whole number.
-AO1.2 Car parking spaces are freely available for the parking of vehicles at all times and are not used for external storage purposes, the display of products or rented/sub-leased.
-AO1.3 Parking for motorcycles is substituted for ordinary vehicle parking to a maximum level of 2% of total ordinary vehicle parking.
+Complies with AO1.1 Proposed development will provide an onsite carparking area and access for a minimum 1-2 vehicles for dwelling use purposes using the existing cleared and flat corridor parallel to and accessible from Banabilla Road. (c) the number of employees and the likely number of visitors to the site; (d) the level of local accessibility; (e) the nature and frequency of any public transport serving the area; AO1.2 Car parking spaces are freely available for the parking of vehicles at all times and are not used for external storage purposes, the display of products or rented/sub-leased.
+Complies with AO1.2 Car parking will be freely available for the sole purpose of private residential parking at all times. (f) whether or not the use involves the retention of an existing building and the previous requirements for car parking for the building (g) whether or not the use involves a heritage building or place of local significance; AO1.3 Parking for motorcycles is substituted for ordinary vehicle parking to a maximum level of 2% of total ordinary vehicle parking.
+Not applicable Proposed development is for a private dwelling. (h) whether or not the proposed use involves the retention of significant vegetation.
 AO1.4 For parking areas exceeding 50 spaces parking, is provided for recreational vehicles as a substitute for ordinary vehicle parking to a maximum of 5% of total ordinary vehicle parking rate.
-Not applicable Proposed development is for Building Works not applicable for this code.
-The proposed dwelling will provide 1-2 parking spaces.
+Not applicable Proposed development is for a private dwelling and does not exceed the requirement for 50+ car parking spaces.

+Performance outcomes

-Performance outcomes Acceptable outcomes Applicant response PO3 AO3.1 Not applicable Access points are designed and constructed: (a) to operate safely and efficiently; (b) to accommodate the anticipated type and volume of vehicles (c) to provide for shared vehicle (including cyclists) and pedestrian use, where appropriate; (d) so that they do not impede traffic or pedestrian movement on the adjacent road area; (e) so that they do not dversely impact upon existing intersections or future road or intersection improvements; (d) so that they do not adversely impact current and future on-street parking arrangements; (e) so that they do not adversely impact on existing services within the road reserve adjacent to the site; (f) so that they do not involve ramping, cutting of the adjoining road reserve or any built structures (other than what may be necessary to cross over a stormwater channel).
-ACCESS, including driveways or access crossovers: (a) a carsaftly hole; (ii) sever utility hole; (iii) sever utility hole; (iv) water valve or hydrant. (b) adhere to minimum sight distance requirements in accordance with AS2980.1.
-ACCESS, including driveways are: (a) designed to follow as closely as possible to the existing contours, but are no steeper than the gradients outlined in Planning scheme policy SC6.5. - FNDROC Regional Povelopment Manual; (b) constructed such that where there is a grade shift to 1 in 4 (25%), there is an area with a grade of no more than 1 in in 6 (16.6%) prior to this cide. (d) constructed such that the transitional change in grade from the road to the lot is fully contained within the lot and not within the road reserve; (e) designed from the coads any and directed the hill, for vehicle safety and drainage that intercepts and directs storm water runoff to the storm water drainage system. e existing
+Access points are designed and constructed:

+- (a) to operate safely and efficiently; - (b) to accommodate the anticipated type and volume of vehicles - (c) to provide for shared vehicle (including cyclists) and pedestrian use, where appropriate; - (d) so that they do not impede traffic or pedestrian movement on the adjacent road area; - so that they do not adversely impact upon existing intersections or future road or intersection improvements; - (f) so that they do not adversely impact current and future on-street parking arrangements; - (g) so that they do not adversely impact on existing services within the road reserve adjacent to the site; - so that they do not involve ramping, cutting of the adjoining road reserve or any built structures (other than what may be necessary to cross over a stormwater channel).